 A wedge pillow is a triangular-shaped orthopedic pillow with a tapered incline.
 As its name suggests, the design looks similar to a wedge of cheese.

 These pillows can lift the upper body or legs between a 30 and 45-degree angle, or by about 6 to 12 inches.
 While the height of the incline may vary, most wedge pillows measure between 20 and 25 inches wide and 20 to 25 inches long.
+See also our guide to bed pillow sizes.

 How to Use a Wedge Pillow